Updated, March 2019

 ISO 31000 states that risk management is an integral part of organizational processes as well as a part of decision making.

-While these and other frameworks provide valuable insight in defining ERM, we believe ERM can be summed up as follows:
+While these and other risk management frameworks provide valuable insight in defining ERM, we believe ERM can be summed up as follows:

 ERM is the discipline, culture and control structure an organization has in place to continuously improve its risk management capabilities in a changing business environment.